Jesperkemist/documentation-test-v1/docs/data_schemas/device_stack/deposition_procedure.md

 ??? "deposition_procedure"
     The deposition procedure for the layer.
-The deposition of a layer could involve several deposition steps, or segments.
+The deposition of a layer could involve several deposition steps, or steps.

     ## Top level
     ??? "substrate_layer"